A running whine on Twitter and Facebook: ‘Can you name anything government ever got right?’

 Just after midnight my sister Annette woke me up.
 NASA decided to do the first walk on the Moon shortly after touchdown, at an ungodly hour.
 I’d be unrested to check Scouts in, but I’d have seen history.

-And so it was that on July 20, 1969, Neil Armstrong became the first human to set foot on the Moon: “A small step for a man, a giant leap for mankind,” was what he meant to say in a transmission that was famously garbled (at least he didn’t say anything about jelly doughnuts).
+And so it was that I got to watch as on July 20, 1969, Neil Armstrong became the first human to set foot on the Moon: “A small step for a man, a giant leap for mankind,” was what he meant to say in a transmission that was famously garbled (at least he didn’t say anything about jelly doughnuts).

 NASA provided a video compilation for the 40th anniversary of Apollo 11 in 2009: